DjanQuiltDB/djanquiltdb/docs/modules/overview.rst

 (`Shard.objects.create(name='my shard', node_name='default', schema_name='my_first_schema')`) it will create the
 Postgres schema for you with the given name, on the given database connection.

-.. note:: Shard per user?
+.. note:: Shard per client?

-It's entirely possible to put multi user's data on on shard.
+It's entirely possible to put multiple client's data on one shard.
 That is effectively how it is without this library.
-Splitting your data up into several shards, with multi users on each; or giving each user their own shard; are both supported use cases.
+Splitting your data up into several shards, with multiple clients on each; or giving each client their own shard;
+are both supported use cases.
 In practice, we use it in the latter scenario.
-Each of our users have their own shard, with the exception of an 'archive' shard, where a bunch of stale users' data end up moved to.
+Each of our clients have their own shard, with the exception of an 'archive' shard, where a bunch of stale clients data end up moved to.

 Mapping table
 ~~~~~~~~~~~~~